Sen. Rick Scott Will Challenge McConnell to Lead Senate GOP

-Sen. Rick Scott will challenge current U.S. Senate Republican leader Mitch McConnell for leadership of Senate Republicans in an election on Wednesday, he said on Tuesday.
+Sen. Rick Scott, R-Fla., will challenge current U.S. Senate Republican leader Mitch McConnell for leadership of Senate Republicans in an election on Wednesday, he said on Tuesday.

 Republicans had been expected to hold a vote to pick their party leader on Wednesday morning, following midterm elections last week in which they failed to take control of the Senate.